Practice Aids

 Tuner/Metronome

 Tonal Energy – This app is very impressive but, to be honest, it borders on having too many features.
-If you’re an advanced musician who is really nitpicky about using just intonation, could use audio/video recording with pitch analysis along the way, etc., than this is the app for you.
+If you’re an advanced musician who is really nitpicky about using just intonation, could use audio/video recording with pitch analysis along the way, etc., then this is the app for you.

 Other